 He became dean and H. Wayne Hightower Distinguished Professor in the Medical Sciences of the John P. and Kathrine G. McGovern Medical School, a part of UTHealth, Sept.
 1, 2007 and served in that role until Oct.
 1, 2015.

-Born in Morrone Del Sannio, Italy, Dr. Colasurdo completed his undergraduate education at Liceo Scientifico Galileo Galilei in Pescara, Italy.
+Born in Morrone Del Sannio, Italy, Dr. Colasurdo completed his undergraduate education at The Liceo Scientifico “Galileo Galilei” in Pescara, Italy.
 He earned his medical degree summa cum laude from G. D'Annunzio School of Medicine in Chieti, Italy.
-Determined to achieve the best medical training in the world, Dr. Colasurdo decided to come to the United States in 1988.
-He is a U.S. citizen.
+Determined to achieve the best medical training in the world, Dr. Colasurdo came to the United States in 1988.

 He completed his residency at The University of Texas Medical Branch in Galveston and his fellowship at the University of Colorado Health Science Center and the National Jewish Medical and Research Center in Denver.
 In Colorado, he worked in the laboratory of Dr. Gary L. Larsen and initiated his studies on the autonomic regulation of the airway smooth muscle, the biology of respiratory syncytial virus (RSV) infection, and ontogeny of airway dysfunction and inflammation in childhood asthma.

-Board certified in Pediatric Pulmonology and licensed to practice medicine in Italy, Texas and Colorado, Dr. Colasurdo remains an active clinical pulmonologist and has hospital privileges at Memorial Hermann - Texas Medical Center, Lyndon B. Johnson General Hospital, and MD Anderson Cancer Center.
-He is the CEO and president of UT Physicians, the medical practice of The University of Texas Medical School at Houston.
+Board certified in Pediatric Pulmonology and licensed to practice medicine in Italy, Texas and Colorado, Dr. Colasurdo remains an active clinical pulmonologist and has hospital privileges at Memorial Hermann - Texas Medical Center, Lyndon B. Johnson General Hospital, which is part of the Harris Health System, and The University of Texas MD Anderson Cancer Center.
+He is also CEO of UT Physicians, one of the fastest growing academic medical practices in the country.